anonhostpi/Auto-GPT-Wiki/Architecting.md

 - Please be patient and work with us on this
 - We're doing our best

+### NOTE FOR PLUGIN DEVS:

+If you already have an existing plug-in that’s affected, please message @ntindle on Discord so we can get your plugin spinning on the new architecture.

+If you're working on a plugin, please bear in mind that one of our primary goals in re-architecting is to make life MUCH easier for you.
+We've taken aboard feedback from plugin developers.
+We're on it, so please give us some time!

 - If you're enthusiastic to participate but it's all rather bewildering:
     - Please connect with other devs in the channels, and engage
     - Please be patient with us as we get the core into a shape and exit hyperdrive